 Professor Dustin Marshall is seeking a marine larval biologist, with strong quantitative skills, to explore the ways in which temperature affects the energetics of development in marine invertebrates.

-Published in Proceedings of the Royal Society B: Biological Sciences
+Published in Philosophical Transactions of the Royal Society B: Biological Sciences

 Surviving starvation: feeding is not imperative to complete larval development for the copepod Tisbe sp.

 Alex Gangur and Dustin Marshall have identified a facultative feeder: a found a small crustacean that benefits from feeding in the larval stage, but can also complete larval development without food, albeit at a developmental cost.